-Carpet tiles, also known as carpet squares are an alternative to the standard rolls of carpet.
-Though they are much easier for a do-it-yourselfer to install on their own, they come with pros and cons.
-They are typically used in commercial applications, such as in schools and airports, but are becoming more common in residential applications.
-When deciding whether to use a carpet roll or to opt for carpet tiles, there are several things to consider.
+Carpet tiles, also known as carpet squares or modular carpet, are a modern and stylish alternative to standard carpet rolls.
+Though they’re much easier for a do-it-yourselfer to install on their own, they come with their own pros and cons.
+Often used in commercial settings, such as in schools and airports, they are becoming more and more popular in residential spaces.
+As you decide whether to use a carpet roll or opt for carpet tiles, consider these qualities:

 Styles of Carpet Tile

 Carpet tiles come in many different styles and colors.
 They are available in:

 - various sizes

 - multiple fiber types

 - pile styles